toast-tk/toast-tk-maven-plugin/README.md

 * __generates-sources:download__ to download scenarios related to the user token.
 * __install:upload__ to push the sentences you want to re-use on the webapp.
 * __verify:run__ to execute a set of scripts and displays the execution report.
+* __integration-test:report__ to execute a set of test plans and store related reports.

 ## Examples